“Whoever does not carry his own cross and come after me cannot be my disciple.” Luke 14:25-33.

 At some point, I introduced myself to these young women since I realized that they were volunteers for the Missionaries Sisters of Charity.
 They told me that as part of their nursing education, they devoted their summer working with the sisters.
 They told me how exhausted they felt at its completion, and that they were making their way back to the States, to finish their college education.

 The work had changed them, and they were only now had the time to fully figure out what this might mean.
-They were especially mindful of how the sisters themselves worked so hard.
-Their efforts and the long hours had a deeper reality, and one that Mother Theresa talks about.
+These nurses in training were especially mindful of how the sisters themselves worked so hard.
+Their efforts and the long hours had a more profound reality and one that Mother Theresa talks about.
 One that affected the soul as well, and for years Mother Theresa wrote about her journey of the soul, in her diaries and personal writing.

-Indeed, “doing good” for those poor and dying is very difficult work.
+Indeed, “doing good” for those poor and dying is arduous work.

 Mother Theresa says: “We are supposed to preach without preaching.
 Not by words, but by our example, by our actions.
 All works of love are works of peace.”